timjolson/sympyentrywidget/README.md

     getExprDimensions  # get simplified dimension of expression (e.g. 'length', 'mass', 'length/time')

     # error methods for specific use cases
-    isExprError  # checks isNotSafeError, isKeywordError, then tries to evaluate expression isKeywordError  # expression is a python keyword isNotSafeError  # unsafe use of attribute access '.' isNotIdentifierError  # invalid python 'variable' name
+    processExpr  # checks isNotSafeError, isKeywordError, then tries to evaluate expression processExprUnits  # checks processExpr, then checks for unit consistency isKeywordError  # expression is a python keyword isNotSafeError  # unsafe use of attribute access '.' isNotIdentifierError  # invalid python 'variable' name
-    isSymbolError  # cannot be sympy symbol name
+    exprToSymbol  # cannot be sympy symbol name